Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Data Augmentation

 This method performs the traditional Metropolis-Hastings algorithm common in MCMC techniques, with the complication that the data that appears in the likelihood is subject to change throughout the posterior sampling, as a result of augmentation.
 We believe this abnormality benefits from further clarification.

-Because for each noise imputation, the filling data $\bm{x}_m$ is a completely new draw from the conditional Gaussian distribution with a non-zero mean (cf. Eq.(\ref{eq: conditional dist})), it does not have a symmetric proposal probability,
+Because for each noise imputation, the filling data $\bm{x}_m$ are a completely new draw from the conditional Gaussian distribution with a non-zero mean (cf. Eq.(\ref{eq: conditional dist})), it does not have a symmetric proposal probability,